Putra3340/Floatly/README.md

 - Add support for more file formats and features.

 ## Contributing
 We welcome contributions!
-In the future, you'll be able to submit your songs along with lyrics to enrich the FloatingMusic library.
+In the future, you'll be able to submit your songs along with lyrics to enrich the Floatly library.

 ## License
 This project is licensed under the Apache License 2.0.
 See the [LICENSE.txt](LICENSE.txt) file for details.